tailor made tour

 Questions & Answers

 Beijing, China's capital and one of the great travel destinations of the World, offers a variety of food which is ready to cater to almost every possible appetite.
 Beijing cuisine enjoys international fame for the variety of dishes developed in the imperial kitchens of several dynasties.
 It is one of the eight most famous regional cuisines in China, not only features dishes made from the imperial recipes, but also recipes invented by private chefs hired to work in the residences of high-ranking officials at the imperial courts.
-It has the world famous Beijing Roast Duck, the extremely tasty Tan's Imperial Cuisine, the special Beijing Hot Pot, the delicate Beijing Refreshments, etc. Top China Travel has listed some famous restaurant in Beijing for your reference, hence, you can have a good choice for your meals during your Beijing Tours.
+It has the world famous Beijing Roast Duck, the extremely tasty Tan Family Cuisine, the special Beijing Hot Pot, the delicate Beijing Refreshments, etc. Top China Travel has listed some famous restaurant in Beijing for your reference, hence, you can have a good choice for your meals during your Beijing Tours.

 Beijing Roast Duck, none is more universally renowned than the roasted duck named for the city.
 Esteemed by gourmets for its mouth-watering aroma, tempting appearance and delicate taste, there are secrets in the cooking, skill in the preparation and serving and delight in the tasting.
 The crispy skin and the juicy meat leave a deep impression on first-time consumers during their Beijing trip; and the essence of this dish is the skin, so there are special techniques to serving and eating the crisp skin for maximum enjoyment.